hacknightvlc/learn_a_new_language/README.md

 ## 4. Volatility

 The _Volatility_ of a stock gives us a measure on the amount of uncertainty given the changes made over time.
-Normally, it is computed using the standard deviation over the logaritmic returns.
+Normally, it is computed using the standard deviation over the logarithmic returns.

 The daily volatility for a given period of returns `P` can be defined as:

 $\displaystyle \sigma _{\text{P}}=\sigma _{\text{daily}}{\sqrt{P}}$

-Therefore, to calculate the volatily for one month, we just have to compute the standard deviation over the returns of that month, having `P` trading days:
+Therefore, to calculate the volatility for one month, we just have to compute the standard deviation over the returns of that month, having `P` trading days:

 ```python
 from math import sqrt